Department of Social Sciences and Humanities

 History

 History is the study of change over time.
 While people often think of history as the study of warfare and great leaders, everything, every place, and everyone has a history; politics, economics, sexuality, medicine, religion, law, and the natural world are just a few of the major sub-fields of history.
 The discipline of history prepares students to understand how transformation takes place over time.
 It is also a scientific discipline that requires critical analysis of different types of data and evidence-based interpretation.
 The study of history develops skills in contingent thinking and the valuing and synthesis of multiple perspectives, preparing students to better understand the reasons for human and natural diversity and to envision alternate futures.
-Through course work, internships, and experiential learning opportunities, history students at Missouri Western develop skills that prepare them for careers in finance, law, government, education, public and social service, and in arts and cultural institutions such as museums, libraries, and archives.
+Through course work, internships, and applied learning opportunities, history students at Missouri Western develop skills that prepare them for careers in finance, law, government, education, public and social service, and in arts and cultural institutions such as museums, libraries, and archives.

 Humanities